mrivarauy/QS-Quantizer/README.md

 ## Assembly and Polishing of mock community

 We evaluated the impact of quality score quantization on the genome assembly polishing for a Zymo-BIOMICS Microbial Community Standard.
 We used data generated in this [article](https://pubmed.ncbi.nlm.nih.gov/31089679/).
 We assembled the genomes with Flye, and we polished this raw assembly using various polishing pipelines (Racon, Medaka, MarginPolish and HELEN).
-We tested each polishing pipeline on the original (non-quantized) data, and in various quantized versions.
-"Nombre del script" is the script used for these experiments.
+We tested each polishing pipeline on the original (non-quantized) data, and in various quantized versions. "pipeline-mock-community.sh" is the script used for these experiments.

 ## Assembly and Polishing of human genome